exercism/v3/languages/csharp/exercises/concept/classes/.docs/after.md

 var yourCar = new Car();
 ```

-[Fields][fields] have a name and a type and can be defined anywhere in a class:
+[Fields][fields] have a type and a name (defined in camelCase) and can be defined anywhere in a class:

 ```csharp
 class Car